 Molluscum contagiosum is a common skin disease caused by a virus which affects the top layers of the skin.
 Similar to warts, this virus enters the skin through small breaks in the skin.
 It does not affect any internal organs and is not dangerous to your health.

-What Do Molluscum LOOK LIKE?
+What Do Molluscum lesions look like?

 Molluscum are usually small flesh-colored or pink dome-shaped growths that can become red or inflamed.
 They may appear shiny and have a small indentation in the center.
 Because they can spread by skin-to-skin contact, molluscum are usually found in areas of skin that touch each other such as the folds in the arm or the groin.
 They are also found in clusters on the chest, abdomen, and buttocks and can involve the face and eyelids.